LGro/reunicorn/README.md

 ## Original User Stories

-These where the initial user stories written before the development of Coagulate began.
+These where the initial user stories written before the development of Reunicorn began.
 They serve as a reminder and reference to what experience we aim to achieve.

 ### Open app first time